pavelloz/webpack-tailwindcss/README.md

 ## TODO

-* Write simple codeceptjs test run on the example, after the deployment
+* Write simple cypress test run on the example, after the deployment
+* Migrate to pnpm
+* Split webpack configs into common + dev/prod to avoid pushing to plugins array